 Before returning, we took a 20 or 30 min late lunch break in the shade of a big canyon rock.
 The walk back from the view point to the steep stairs and ropes took again app.
 1.5 hours.
 Plus another 30 min or so to the parking lot, because this time we did not take the stairs and ropes down.
 Instead, we continued our walk straight ahead, going downhill off the canyon wall until we reached the edge of the golf course.
 Take a left, pass the wooden fence, walk along the golf course on your left hand, go straight ahead and you will end up at the Visitor Centre and parking lot again.
 It was 18:00h.
 Mission accomplished!

 You can visit Asbyrgi Canyon throughout the year, although in winter the circumstances will be tougher and the services limited.
 Also, take into account the daylight hours change over the seasons.
 No matter the season, always be prepared for any kind of weather.
 It’s typical Icelandic to experience four seasons in a day, with sun, wind, rain, snow and/or hail.
 I saw many people wearing a woolen cap in summer.

-You can find Asbyrgi Canyon at the 85 road, 45 minutes east of Husavik and right in between the northern exits of the 862 and 864 roads that lead to the beautiful Sellfoss and Dettifoss waterfalls.
-In a future article about the Diamond Circle I will write more about visiting and driving from the south (Myvatn area) via Dettifoss and Sellfoss waterfalls on the 862 or 864 road.
+You can find Asbyrgi Canyon at the 85 road, 45 minutes east of Husavik and right in between the northern exits of the 862 and 864 roads that lead to the beautiful Dettifoss & Selfoss waterfalls.
+In the article The Diamond Circle in North Iceland: the most breakthtaking highlights you can read more about visiting the whole area and driving up here from Lake Myvatn via Dettifoss and Sellfoss waterfalls.

 Usually the gravel roads to Vesturdalur, Holmatungur and Dettifoss open up late spring (end of May, early June), also depending on the weather.
 Especially in that time of the year you better visit the Asbyrgi Visitor Centre and ask about the road conditions before making an attempt.